-The SD&G County Library is now offering 3D printing as a service.
+The SDG Library is now offering 3D printing as a service.
 This means that you can design a 3D model at home, choose from our 3D Printing Catalogue, or download a design from a website like Thingiverse or Youmagine, then visit one of our equipped branches and watch your creation come to life!

 What is 3D Printing and what practical applications does it have?

 How many 3D printers does the library have?

 We currently have four 3D printers: three Ultimaker 2+ printers and one Ultimaker 3.
 Our printers are currently located at the following branches, but it's best to check with your branch of choice first before visiting to ensure the printer is there and in working order:

 What digital file is acceptable for printing?

 We can work with a number of 3D object file types, but we prefer .STL files.

 What is the maximum size of object I can have printed at the Library?

 The object must fit within the confines of the build area of the 3D printer, which is 223 x 223 x 205 mm.
 However, our maximum print time of 4 hours will usually be the main factor in print size allowances.